Federal Direct Student Loans

 If you are having temporary problems repaying your federal student loans, contact your loan servicer to see if you are eligible for deferment or forbearance.
 A deferment or forbearance allows you to temporarily stop making payments or reducing loan payments on your federal student loans.
 Note: Interest will continue to be charged on your Direct and Plus Loans.
 If you do not pay this interest during the deferment/forbearance, it will be capitalized at the end of the deferment/forbearance.

-If you make multiple education loans, you can consolidate then into a single Direct Consolidation Loan.
+If you make multiple education loans, you can consolidate them into a single Direct Consolidation Loan.
 This may simplify repayment if you are making separate loan payments to different loan holders, as you'll only have one monthly payment to make.
 There may be tradeoffs, however, so you will want to learn about the advantages and possible disadvantages.

 To learn more, go to www.studentaid.ed.gov/repay-loans/consolidation.